databrickslabs/mosaic/docs/source/api/vector-format-readers.rst

 The output of the reader is a DataFrame with inferred schema.
 The schema is inferred from both features and fields in the vector file.
 Each feature will be provided as 2 columns:

     * geometry - geometry of the feature (GeometryType)
     * srid - spatial reference system identifier of the feature (StringType)

 The fields of the feature will be provided as columns in the DataFrame.
 The types of the fields are coerced to most concrete type that can hold all the values.
-ALL options should be passed as String as they are provided as a Map<String,String>
-and parsed into expected types on execution.
+ALL options should be passed as String as they are provided as a :code:`Map<String,String>` and parsed into expected types on execution.
 The reader supports the following options:

     * driverName - GDAL driver name (StringType)